joleuger/bluetooth-monitor/README.md

 - [ ] Auto-reload configurtion
 - [ ] Remote control via MQTT
 - [ ] Status reports via MQTT
-- [ ] Switch to objectmanager for discovery of new devices (https://dbus.freedesktop.org/doc/dbus-specification.html#standard-interfaces-objectmanager)
+- [ ] Switch to objectmanager InterfacesAdded and InterfacesRemoved feature
+- [ ] Integrate small web server which allows pairing using a more comfortable interface